hmrc/smartpay-connect-stub/README.md

 ## Using service manager

-To run the stub alone just call:
+To run the stub alone:

 ```
 sm --start SMARTPAY_CONNECT_STUB
 ```
-In case of running all F2F services including this service there is a handy `F2F_ALL` profile:
+To run all F2F services including this service there is a `F2F_ALL` profile:

 ```
 sm --start F2F_ALL